pivotal/docs-tap/supply-chain/platform-engineering/explanation/workload-runs.hbs.md

 # Overview of WorkloadRuns

+This topic tells you about the `WorkloadRun` resource in Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}

+For reference information, see [WorkloadRun CRD](../../reference/api/workloadrun.hbs.md).

 ![core-concepts-workloadruns.jpg](./images/core-concepts-workloadruns.jpg)

-A workloadRun CRD is defined by a [SupplyChain Resource](./supply-chains.hbs.md).
-For more information, see [WorkloadRun CRD](../../reference/api/workloadrun.hbs.md).
+The SupplyChain resource defines the WorkloadRun custom resource definition (CRD).